stungeye/Programming-1-Notes/docs/06-collections/02-arrays.md

 Arrays are the simplest C++ container for storing ordered data of an uniform type.

-Two types of array are available:
+Two types of arrays are available:

 * Basic arrays as defined in the C programming language.
 * The enhanced `std::array` from the C++ Standard Library.